renegade-fi/renegade-docs/docs.renegade.fi/docs/getting-started/faq.md

 > and has no hardware trust assumptions.

 ### How fast is the protocol?
 Are gas fees expensive?
-> Order placement and cancellation is instant if you are running in super-relayer
+> Order placement and cancellation is <1ms if you are running in super-relayer
 > mode (see [[Super Relayers]](/advanced-concepts/super-relayers)).
 We are
 > constantly optimizing both latency and gas fees, but current estimates are
 > ~100-500ms to match an order (fully parallelizable over all outstanding